How to Identify, Diagnose, and Treat Lyme Disease Rash

 Data:

 The Centers for Disease Control and Prevention (CDC) tracks Lyme disease cases in the US through their national notifiable disease reporting system.
-Here’s a breakdown of reported Lyme disease cases by state in 2020:
+Here’s a quick look at reported cases by state in 2020:

 StateCases